 5. Nova Scotia Duck Tolling Retriever

 Much as their name implies, this breed was developed with the intention of hunting ducks, and they excelled.
 They are sometimes mistaken for golden retrievers due to their similar size and coloring.
-However, these dogs have more of a copper hue, and they have patches of white on their faces and chest.
+However, these dogs have more of a copper hue, and they have patches of white on their faces and chests.

 Over time, they developed extremely thick double-coats, which are water-resistant.
 This helps them when swimming through icy cold waters, much like their webbed feet do.
 Nova Scotia Duck Tolling Retrievers may have similar tasks and look somewhat like their golden cousins, but their temperaments differ greatly.
-These dogs are much more inclined to be active and less likely to be so friendly towards those they encounter.
+These dogs are much more inclined to be active and less likely to be friendly towards those they encounter.

-These large dogs recognizable due to their long wiry coats, their webbed feet, and their mass proportions.
+These large dogs are recognizable due to their long wiry coats, their webbed feet, and their mass proportions.
 They have an incredible sense of sense and a knack for extreme swimming.
 Even when they aren’t elected to play a swimming role, they will love to engage in swimming leisurely.

 These dogs aren’t really suitable for apartment living.
 They have a strong love for the outdoors and would prefer moderate to constant exposure.
 They would do best on farmland, woodland, or a home with acreage.
 He will love sniffing around, too.
 Their sense of smell is comparable to a bloodhound.
 Because of their friendly nature, Otterhounds don’t make the best guard dogs, but they’ll keep a lookout and let you know if something just doesn’t look right.

 This breed very much resembles their Labrador cousins.
 Instead of being the same color scheme, however, these dogs vary between beautiful shades of brown.
 Their webbed feet help them swim and trudge through the water in search of waterfowl.
 The breed is meant for hard work, and their energy levels show that this is a must.